 You can apply for a short-term study visa if you’re doing a short course of study in the UK, such as an English language course, a training course or a short period of research.
 On a short-term study visa there are restrictions on your ability to work (including work placement and work experience) or carry out any business.

-2-year Post-study work visa*
+two-year Post-study work visa*

 You will be eligible if you have successfully completed a course of study at undergraduate level or above at a university and have a valid Tier 4 student visa at the time of application.
 The leave period granted will be two years and will be non-extendable.
 Under the Post-study work visa, you will be able to work, or look for work in any sector, at any level; you will also be able to switch into the skilled work route if you meet the requirements.